 “Have you ever wanted to be a superheroine?
 Join a fandom?
 Create the perfect empowering playlist?
 Understand exactly what it means to be a feminist in the twenty-first century?
 You’ve come to the right place.”

 “Forty-four writers, dancers, actors, and artists contribute essays, lists, poems, comics, and illustrations about everything from body positivity to romance to gender identity to intersectionality to the greatest girl friendships in fiction.
 Together, they share diverse perspectives on and insights into what feminism means and what it looks like.
 Come on in, turn the pages, and be inspired to find your own path to feminism by the awesome individuals in Here We Are.” (from Goodreads.com)

 This book is jam-packed with intersectional goodness.
-Students will laugh, cry, and feel seen in ways they may never have before.
+Students of all ages will laugh, cry, and feel seen in ways they may never have before.

 Toil & Trouble: 15 Tales of Women and Witchcraft

 Hey, I told you we are Jessica Spotswood super fans! 😉 We featured Toil & Trouble in episode 28 of the YA Cafe Podcast and remain utterly enthralled with all the wonderful stories it contains.

 A few months after the T&T episode we had the chance to chat with Jessica Spotswood herself!
 She joined us in episode 56 to discuss another great witchy book, These Witches Don’t Burn by Isabel Sterling.

 We asked her about her experiences compiling these incredible collections, and she said,